Hierarchical Autoregressive Modeling for Neural Video Compression: Video Compression through Deep Autoregressive Modeling

 Next, we will show that the general framework expressed by Eq.~\ref{eq:master} captures a variety of state-of-the-art neural video compression schemes and gives rise to extensions and new models.

 \paragraph{Temporal Autoregressive Transform (TAT).}

-The first special case among the class of models that are captured by Eq.~\ref{eq:master} is the autoregressive neural video compression model by \citet{yang2020autoregressive}, which we denote as temporal autoregressive transform (TAT).
+The first special case among the class of models that are captured by Eq.~\ref{eq:master} is the autoregressive neural video compression model by \citet{yang2020autoregressive}, which we refer to as temporal autoregressive transform (TAT).
 Shown in Figure \ref{fig:model-diagram}(a), the decoder $g$ implements a deterministic scale-shift autoregressive transform of decoded noise $\y_t$,

 The encoder $f$ inverts the transform to decorrelate the input frame $\x_t$ into $\bary_t$ and encodes the result as $\barz_t = f(\x_t,\hatx_{t-1}) = f_z(\bary_t)$, where $\bary_t =\frac{\x_t -h_\mu(\hatx_{t-1})}{h_\sigma(\hatx_{t-1})}$.
 The shift $h_\mu$ and scale $h_\sigma$ transforms are parameterized by neural networks, $f_z$ is a convolutional neural network (CNN), and $g_z$ is a deconvolutional neural network (DNN) that approximately inverts $f_z$.